HamletTanyavong/Mathematics.NET/docs/guide/autodiff/second-order-forward-mode.md

 # Second-Order, Forward Mode Automatic Differentiation

-Support for first-order, forward-mode autodiff is provided by the `HyperDual<T>` type.
-Because this type is used in a similar manner to `Dual<T>`, please refer to that section for help.
+Support for first-order, forward-mode autodiff is provided by <xref href="Mathematics.NET.AutoDiff.HyperDual`1" />.
+Because this type is used in a similar manner to <xref href="Mathematics.NET.AutoDiff.Dual`1" />, please refer to that section for help.

 ### Second-Order Derivatives